 This moves us to respond to our sister or brother in need, whoever they are, wherever they may come from (FT, 72).
 We are challenged to turn outwards, to act as neighbours, and to reach out to all those who are in need.

-This encyclical calls for the creation of a new kind of solidarity to tackle the crises the world is currently facing.
+The encyclical Fratelli Tutti calls for the creation of a new kind of solidarity, to tackle the crises the world is currently facing.
 Pope Francis calls on us all to play our part in building peace, and to focus on becoming a neighbour to others – in particular to welcome migrants, and to resist racism, prejudice and discrimination.

 At St Catherine’s, we have a long-standing commitment towards tackling local hunger.
 We have worked with Watford Food Bank and Watford One Vision Project to provide food to vulnerable families at key times in the year and especially during the Covid crisis.